 A total diet study involves collecting samples of foodstuffs regularly consumed by the population from various points of sale, preparing them as they are consumed, and mixing them into "composite" samples to obtain a limited number of test mixtures.
-These mixtures are then examined to detect a certain number of toxic substances and nutrients: residues of plant health products, environmental contaminants, neoformed compounds, natural toxins, additives, substances migrating from food contact materials, trace elements or minerals, for example.
-The purpose of these studies is to measure the quantity of chemical substances ingested by the general population and by various specific population groups (region, age, etc.).
-These data are needed to evaluate the health risks for the consumer associated with chemical substances.
+These mixtures are then examined to detect a certain number of toxic substances and nutrients: residues of plant health products, environmental contaminants, newly-formed compounds, natural toxins, additives, substances migrating from food contact materials, trace elements or minerals, for example.
+The purpose of these studies is to measure the quantity of chemical substances ingested by the general population and by various specific population groups (by region, age, etc.).
+These data are needed to assess the health risks for the consumer associated with chemical substances.

-Since foodstuffs are analysed after preparation as in real-life conditions, i.e. washing, peeling and cooking as appropriate, this method has the advantage of providing “background noise” exposure data that are more realistic than approaches based on food standards or on results of monitoring and control programmes.
-In addition, these studies follow a standard methodology, recommended by the World Health Organization (WHO) for a number of years, and therefore make it easier to compare consumer exposure data between countries.
+Since foodstuffs are analysed after being prepared as in real-life conditions, i.e. washed, peeled and cooked as appropriate, this method has the advantage of providing “background noise” exposure data that are more realistic than approaches based on food standards or on the results of monitoring and control programmes.
+Relying on a standardised method that has been recommended for several years by the World Health Organization (WHO), and more recently by the European Food Safety Authority (EFSA), this type of study also facilitates international comparisons of consumer exposure.

 These studies constitute an important scientific tool for decision-making at the EU and international levels concerning regulation of chemical substances, food safety, and consumer protection.
-Total diet studies are therefore conducted by a number of countries to provide data on nutritional and health risks.
+TDS surveys are therefore implemented by numerous countries in order to assess nutritional and health risks.

 TDSs in France

-The first total diet study in France (EAT1) was carried out between 2000 and 2004 by the French National Institute for Agricultural Research (INRA), in collaboration with the French Food Safety Agency (AFSSA).
+The first total diet study in France (TDS1) was carried out between 2000 and 2004 by the French National Institute for Agricultural Research (INRA), in collaboration with the Agency.
 It provided an overview of exposure of the population, both adults and children, to inorganic and mineral contaminants, and to mycotoxins.

-Finally, since 2012 ANSES has been coordinating the four-year TDS-Exposure European research project to harmonise and distribute the TDS methodology in Europe.
+Lastly, from 2012 to 2015, ANSES coordinated the TDS-Exposure European research project to harmonise and distribute the TDS methodology in Europe.

-All of the substances analysed in EAT1 were also assessed in EAT2 in order to monitor population exposure levels over time.
-A large number of other substances were added to this list in order to describe a wider range of exposures.
+All of the substances analysed in TDS1 were also screened for in TDS2 and the iTDS in order to monitor dietary exposure levels of the general and infant populations over time.
+Many other substances were added to this list in order to strengthen knowledge on this exposure.

-ANSES selected the substances to be analysed based on the following criteria: existing needs in terms of risk assessment, the need to describe changes in exposure and to better describe exposure for certain contaminants, emerging substances identified in the literature for which a risk assessment would be useful, recommendations on monitoring included in Agency opinions, analytical capacities, the particular susceptibility of population sub-groups of interest (women of childbearing age, young children, etc.).
+ANSES identified the substances to be analysed based on the following criteria: existing needs in terms of risk assessment, the need to obtain data on changes in exposure and to better describe exposure for certain contaminants, identification in the literature of emerging substances for which a risk assessment may be necessary, recommendations on monitoring included in Agency opinions, analytical capacities, the particular susceptibility of population sub-groups of interest (women of childbearing age, young children, etc.).
 A total of 445 substances were screened for in TDS2, and 670 in the iTDS: